JonasSchwenke/css/_posts/2020-09-15-webscraping-text-from-images.markdown

 plt.imshow(img);
 ```

-By plotting the image you can now easily identify the desired section of the image and crop it accordingly by simple index slicing [c2v package](https://pypi.org/project/opencv-python/).
+By plotting the image you can now easily identify the desired section of the image and crop it accordingly with simple index slicing.

 ```python
 img_cropped = img[500:1500, 0:2048]